jian-frank-cao/Dynamic-Synthetic-Controls/rep/README.md

 ## Instructions to Replicators

 - Edit and run `./code/00_setup.R` to adjust the default path and install necessary packages.
-- Run `./code/01_main_figures.R` to produce main paper figures 1-5.
-The figures are saved in folder `./results/`.
+- Run `./code/01_produce_figures.R` to produce main paper figures 1-5 and appendix figures A1-A3.
-- Run `./code/02_appendix_figures.R` to produce appendix figures A1-A3.
 The figures are saved in folder `./results/`.

 ## List of tables and programs